JuliaPluto/HypertextLiteral.jl/docs/src/index.md

     @htl("$(x for x in (a,b))")
     #-> ERROR: syntax: invalid interpolation syntax

-While assigment operator is permitted in Julia string interpolation, we exclude it in both string literal and macro forms so to guard against accidentially forgetting the trailing comma for a 1-tuple.
+While assignment operator is permitted in Julia string interpolation, we exclude it in both string literal and macro forms so to guard against accidentally forgetting the trailing comma for a 1-tuple.

     @print htl"""<div $(dataValue=42,)/>"""
     #-> <div data-value=42/>